-I bought mine off eBay from Online Science Mall, back in February 2008.
+I bought one off eBay from Online Science Mall, back in February 2008.
 This was one of the cheapest retailers at US$79.95.
 Postage to Australia was unbelievably fast too; I had the radio in about a week.
-Many thanks also for this company sending its products overseas...always pleased to promote establishments that do this.

-Although promoted heavily as a kit, it is anything but.
-The radio is already assembled and all that has to be done to put it into operation is to insert 8xAA cells, screw the aerial coil under the three terminals, plug in the headphones and connect aerial and earth.
+Although promoted as a kit, it is anything but.
+The radio is already assembled, and all that has to be done to put it into operation is to insert 8xAA cells, screw the aerial coil under the three terminals, plug in the headphones, and connect aerial and earth.

 Under the chassis, the wiring is point to point.
 No PCB or tagstrips are used.
 Wires are soldered to the ends of components with no other support.

 The tuning capacitor is an air spaced metal unit, obviously meant for a superhet receiver.
-The oscillator section is not used.
+The lower capacitance oscillator section is not used.

 Quarter watt resistors and ceramic capacitors are used for the circuit.

-A miniature 50K switch pot of the type used on transistor equipment is used to switch the 12V supply and adjust regeneration.
+A miniature 50k switch pot of the type used on transistor equipment is used to switch the 12V supply, and to adjust regeneration.

 Simple design using point to point wiring.
 Even though there is no metal chassis, hand capacitance turned out to be insignificant.

-The unique aspect of design is that the B+ is only 12V; the same supply as used by the valve heater.
-Supply is from 8x AA cells.
+The unique aspect of design is that the B+ is only 12V, which is the same supply as used by the valve heater.
+Supply is from eight AA cells.
 With the heater drawing 150mA, it is wise to use alkaline cells for anything but short periods of use.
 At 12V the B+ current draw is insignificant.
-For use of NiCad or NiMh cells, and extra double AA battery holder should be put in circuit given these cells provide 1.2V instead of the usual 1.5V from carbon and alkaline cells.
-A DC input socket would have been a worthwile feature to allow extended operation from a mains supply (or in my case, the 12V home lighting plant).
-The manual claims the set works even when the battery has dropped to 9V.
-This turned out to be true.
+For use of NiCd or NiMh cells, an extra double AA battery holder should be put in circuit, since these cells provide 1.2V, instead of the usual 1.5V from carbon and alkaline cells.
+A DC input socket would have been a worthwhile feature to allow extended operation from a mains supply (or in my case, the 12V home lighting plant).
+The manual claims the set works even when the battery has dropped to 9V, which was confirmed.